Pazhou station (Guangzhou Metro): Entrances/exits

-There are currently 4 points of entry/exit for passengers to enter and exit the Line 8 station, 2 lettered exits in the north and south concourses respectively, and a dedicated exit for Poly World Trade Center between the two exits of the south concourse.
-The station can reach Areas B and C of the Canton Fair Complex, and this remark has been specially added in the new version of the line network map in December 2024.
+There are currently 4 points of entry/exit for passengers to enter and exit the Line 8 station, 2 lettered exits in the north and south concourses, respectively, and a dedicated exit for Poly World Trade Center between the two exits in the south concourse.
+The station can reach Areas B and C of the Canton Fair Complex, and this remark was specially added to the new version of the line network map in December 2024.

-In order to cooperate with the installation of off-site security checks, Exit A of this station was temporarily closed on 5 October 2020 and reopened at the end of December 2020 after renovation, and an off-site security check room was added.
-The Line 11 station has two exits, Exits E and F, of which there are two special elevators from the concourse to the sunken square and from the sunken square to surface level.
+In order to cooperate with the installation of off-site security checks, Exit A of this station was temporarily closed on 5 October 2020 and reopened at the end of December 2020 after renovation, with an off-site security check room added.
+The Line 11 station has two exits, Exits E and F, each with two special elevators; one from the concourse to the sunken square and one from the sunken square to surface level.